metallurgical/circleci-laravel-boilerplate/README.md

 # circleci-laravel-boilerplate
 CircleCI CI/CD boilerplate for Laravel or PHP application.
-Too lazy to write the same thing when creating new project.
+Modify based on your application!

 # Config file
 `.circleci/config.yml`